2decomp-fft/2decomp-fft.github.io/docs/source/pages/api_io.rst

 where ``var`` is a 1D array containing n scalars of the same data type.
 The supported data types
 are: real, complex and integer.

-These subroutines have corresponding read routines with exactly the same set of parameters.
+These subroutines have corresponding read routines accepting the same set of parameters.

 Applications are responsible for closing the file after everything is written (using MPI_FILE_CLOSE).
 Again, each chunk of data in the file contains one variable stored in its natural order.
 One major benefit is that it becomes very easy to read the data back into the application using a different number of MPI processes.